 Florida's tightly rolled regulations

 Florida, like Colorado, allows local governments to ban cannabis.
 Unfortunately, the state's new marijuana law hasn’t been implemented quite the same way as other states that have legalized the drug for medical or recreational use.
-Florida has some of the tightest regulations on the drug.
-Smoking it is not allowed.
-When patients are approved for medical use after a 30-day wait period and several hundred dollars for an in-person visit and registration fees, the options are limited to pills or oils that can be vaporized, rubbed on the skin or dispensed in droplets under the tongue.
+Florida has some of the tightest regulations on the drug, and initially banned the smoking of the drug.
+Recently lawmakers passed legislation to repeal the ban on smoking medical cannabis.

 Despite an overwhelming support of amendment 2, the state has been stingy in issuing business licenses.
 This past June, two more businesses joined the meager 7 already approved for low-THC treatment in 2014 when the Florida Legislature finalized the plans on how to carry out the new constitutional amendment during a special session.
-In a state with an estimated 500,000 patients, the current total of licenses is 12 with an additional 5 to be approved soon.
+As of April 17, 2019, the current count of businesses operating with an approved license is 14 with eight more pending in a state with an estimated 500,000 patients.

 Because of these tough restrictions, it's doubtful that Florida's housing and commercial real estate market will see the same upturn as other states and municipalities with more relaxed standards.